 Misclassification of workers has become a major focus for the Department of Labor.
-To assist employees in understanding the difference between an independent contractor and employee, the Department of Labor issued an Administrator’s Interpretation (“AI”).
-The AI analyzes how the Fair Labor Standards Act’s definition of “employ” guides the determination of whether a worker is an employee or independent contractor under the Fair Labor and Standards Act.
-The AI also provides guidance regarding the “economics realities” test used by the Courts when making such determinations.
+To assist employees in understanding the difference between an independent contractor and employee, the Department of Labor has issued an FLSA – click here to read.
+The Department of Labor analyzes how the Fair Labor Standards Act’s definition of “employ” guides the determination of whether a worker is an employee or independent contractor under the Fair Labor and Standards Act.
+The FLSA also provides guidance regarding the “economics realities” test used by the Courts when making such determinations.

 The “economics realities” test is a multi-fact test which typically include the following factors:

 - extent to which the work performed is an integral part of the employer’s business;

 - worker’s opportunity for profit or loss depending on his or her managerial skills;